propelorm/propelorm.github.com/documentation/cookbook/namespaces.markdown

 ---
 layout: documentation
-title: How to Use PHP 5.3 Namespaces
+title: How to Use Namespaces
+configuration: true
 ---

-# How to Use PHP 5.3 Namespaces #
+# How to Use Namespaces #

 The generated model classes can use a namespace.
-It eases the management of large database models, and makes the Propel model classes integrate with PHP 5.3 applications in a clean way.
+It eases the management of large database models, and makes the Propel model classes integrate with PHP applications in a clean way.

 ## Namespace Declaration And Inheritance ##

-To define a namespace for a model class, you just need to specify it in a `namespace` attribute of the `<table>` element for a single table, or in the `<database>` element to set the same namespace to all the tables.
+To define a namespace for a model class, you just need to specify it in the `namespace` attribute of a `<table>` element for a single table, or in the `<database>` element to set the same namespace for all the tables.

 Here is an example schema using namespaces: